solarlatex/Academic-Database-Design-Project-Medical-Center-Chain-DB/README.md

 # Academic-Database-Design-Project-Medical-Center-Chain-DB
-College semester project consisting of a complete database schema, metadata, dictionary and Entity-Relationship Diagram.
+College semester project consisting of a complete database schema, normalization, metadata, dictionary and Entity-Relationship Diagram.

 Primary purpose is to showcase that I have a deeper understanding of relational databases than just SQL and retrieving data.